hampusramstrom/gym-threat-defense/README.md

 Example of the printing, where we can see that the agent took the block and disconnect action.
 The attacker has enabled five attributes, i.e. nodes, represented by ones, where the non-enabled attributes are represented by zeros.
-A node with parentheses is a leaf node, also known as an entrypoint, a square bracket is a normal non-leaf node and a double bracketed node is a critical node.
+A node with parentheses is a leaf node, also known as an entry-point, a square bracket is a normal non-leaf node and a double bracketed node is a critical node.

 ```
+Action: Block WebDAV service and Disconnect machine 2
 (1) --> [1] --> [0] --> [0]
 		      \--> [0] <-- [0] <-- [1] <-- [1] <-- (1)
 			   \--> [0] <---/